robertfrank1007/2025_NBA_Free_Agency_Project/README.md

 <h2> Step 3: Import Data to R Studio </h2>
+I first imported the "readxl" library into R Studio and then created a data frame using the data from my Excel spreadsheet.
 <h2> Step 4: Build Linear Regression Model </h2>

 <h2> Step 5: Analyze Results and Compare to Ongoing Free Agent Signings </h2>